frouty/freepbx_config/Cisco_config.md

 SW(config-if)#switchport mode access
 SW(config-if)#switchport access vlan 2

-- If a switchport will only be on 1 van, use access mode, not trunk mode.
+- If a switchport will only be on one van, use access mode, not trunk mode.
 switchport mode access
 switchport access vlan X